contextgeneric/cgp-patterns/content/use-field-pattern.md

 ## Deriving `UseField` from `#[cgp_getter]`

-The implementation of `UseField` on accessor traits can be automatically derived, when we define the trait with `#[cgp_getter]`.
-However, the implementation would only be derived if the accessor trait contains exactly one accessor method.
-This is because otherwise, there is no way to determine which accessor method should use the `Tag` type specified in `UseField`.
+The implementation of `UseField` on accessor traits can be automatically derived when the trait is defined with `#[cgp_getter]`.
+However, the derivation will only occur if the accessor trait contains exactly one accessor method.
+This is because, in cases with multiple methods, there is no clear way to determine which accessor method should utilize the `Tag` type specified in `UseField`.

-Using both `#[cgp_getter]` and `UseField`, we can simplify the implementation of `ApiClient` and wire up the accessor components directly within `delegate_components!`:
+By combining `#[cgp_getter]` with `UseField`, we can streamline the implementation of `ApiClient` and directly wire the accessor components within `delegate_components!`:

 ```rust
 # extern crate cgp;